Skip to main content

 Welcome!

 The day will weave together insights on system design, instructional practice, and leadership for change.
-Whether you are driving school-wide change or refining classroom practice, the aim of the Symposium is to give you clarity, energy, and a renewed sense of purpose for the mahi ahead!
+Whether you are driving school-wide change or refining classroom practice, our aim is to give you clarity, energy, and a renewed sense of purpose for the mahi ahead!

 Locations and Dates